 Variety reported in 2017 that Amazon is producing a TV series based on Peternelle van Arsdale’s gothic novel The Beast is an Animal with director Ridley Scott’s production company.
 The Beast is an Animal tells the story of Alys, a girl with a secret talent who must journey into the deepest parts of a dark and dangerous forest to save her village from an encroaching threat.
 Yes, those were chills you just felt.

 Neal Shusterman has several books being made into movies, and just like with Dry, Universal snagged the movie rights to Scythe before it even hit shelves.
 Set in a future world where humans do not die except when “gleaned” by mysterious scythes, Scythe follows the story of two apprentice scythes forced to compete for a position neither of them really wants.
-The sequel, Thunderhead, is also available now and epic finale, The Toll comes out in November!
+The sequel, Thunderhead, and epic finale, The Toll, are both out now!
 We can’t wait to see this story brought to the big screen!

 The Diabolic is the first book in S.J.
 Kincaid’s series about a humanoid teenager named Nemesis who was bred and raised to be the perfect bodyguard for a galactic senator’s daughter.
 When the girl is summoned as a hostage to the Emperor’s court, Nemesis disguises herself and goes instead.
 Pretending to be human makes her question if she is more than just a deadly force.
 Sony snapped up the rights to The Diabolic, and we’re impatient to see what visual stunnery Hollywood will bring to this space epic.
 Already read The Diabolic?
-Check out its sequel, The Empress!
+Check out its sequel, The Empress, and the finale, The Nemesis!

 In an unusual move for books being made into movies, Amazon Studios adapted Nic Sheff’s memoir, Tweak, about his addiction and the road from relapse to recovery, and his father’s memoir on the same topic, Beautiful Boy, into one feature film.
 Beautiful Boy stars Steve Carrell as David Sheff (The Office) and Timothée Chalamet (Call Me By Your Name) as Nic.
 The movie is available for viewing now, so watch the trailer below and pick up a copy of Tweak to read it before you see it!